Code-Institute-Submissions/neringabickmore-scribbles/TESTING.md

 #### **Site Visitor** ####

+**Please note:** all the testing was complete prior to changing the color palette of the app.

 1. As a **user** I want to be able to find out the information **about** the app.
     - The User is able to view information about the app clicking on **about** navigation on the navbar, which takes them there.
 Also, About page is the first to render then the app is loaded.
 2. As a **user** I want ot be able to **discover** some book review samples.